Kids QUAD Regulations

 Article 1 DEFINITIONS

-The Association Motocycliste de Pont-de-Vaux (A.M.P.V.), registered under the number C3139, organizes as part of the 72 Hours of Pont-de-Vaux on August 21, 22, 23 and 24, 2025 an all-terrain QUAD sporting event, open to young people aged 9 to 15, called :
+The Association Motocycliste de Pont-de-Vaux (A.M.P.V.), registered under number (to come), organizes within the framework of the 72 Hours of Pont-de-Vaux on August 20, 21, 22 and 23, 2026 an all-terrain QUAD sporting event, open to young people aged 9 to 15, called :

 KIDSQUAD.